The allegations against the King of Pop in the Leaving Neverland documentary are devastating. So what do we do about

 Given the horrific nature of the allegations, what do we do about Michael Jackson’s musical legacy?

 Undeniably, Jackson made some great music.
 In fact, Jackson was one of the artists I listened a lot while growing up.
 It was the pre-Dangerous (and marginally less weird) Michael Jackson I loved: I enjoyed The Jackson 5 (“The Love You Save” is a particular favourite), I loved “Blame It On The Boogie”, I adored Off The Wall, and I found much of Thriller and Bad enjoyable (his duet with Siedah Garrett is another favourite ).

 Perhaps selfishly, I don’t want to give this music up.
 I listened to Off The Wall while writing some of this article, and it still excites me, even if there’s that lurking feeling in the background that I’m committing a grave sin by continuing to get pleasure from listening to the album.

 In the case of R.Kelly, the #MuteRKelly movement on social media seems to have had some success at banning his music on radio and, briefly, Spotify removed his music from its curated playlists before making an embarrassing U-turn.

 Interestingly, there’s been no similar move on social media (where the traffic generated by his supporters is positive) and Spotify hasn’t removed his music from its playlists.
-In fact, streams on Spotify and on other streaming services, of Jackson’s music has increased since the documentary was aired.
+In fact, streams on Spotify and on other streaming services, of Jackson’s music have increased since the documentary was aired.

 Meanwhile, some radio stations have removed his music from their playlists – but who listens to the radio anymore?
 And is Jackson’s music really what radio stations need to draw listeners anymore?